awbla/awbla-student-workflow/content/3-agisoftmetashape.md

     - Tolerance = 25
     - Apply to = All cameras
 - Click OK
-- Navigate to the folder where the mask is located and click OK
+- Navigate to the folder where the mask is located and click Select Folder

 The masking process should take approximately 5 minutes.